temporalio/documentation/README.md

 **What is DACX?**

-DACX is short for “Docs as code”.
+DACX is short for “Docs as code.”
 All the logic of the DACX tool is built into the Assembly Workflow.

 **Why use DACX?**